 A version of this article appears in the July 7 edition of Aviation Week & Space Technology.
 Among the first steps to energy-efficient hybrid-electric distributed propulsion are two small unmanned-aircraft prototypes being tested under a NASA program.
 These cruise-efficient vertical-takeoff-and-landing (VTOL) UAS represent the first turn in the agency’s spiral development plan for electric propulsion.
 The aircraft—NASA Langley Research Center’s GL-10 Greased Lightning ...

-"Closing In On Cruise-Efficient VTOL UAS" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Closing In On Cruise-Efficient VTOL UAS" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.